mailbots/mailbots-sdk-js/readme.md

 MIT

 ## Contributions
 Contributions are welcome.
-Feel free to [connect with us on Slack](https://slackin.gopheremail.com) or just issue a PR.
+Feel free to [connect with us on Slack](https://slackin.gopheremail.com) or just create a PR.

-## TODO
- * Natural time resolver
- * Invite